The Nadir of the Thin Man

 This memoir is about when I helped ensure that a man was able to maintain his dignity in a time of crisis and how it unexpectedly enriched my life.
-Some names and locations have been changed to shield an identity.
-The image at left is a poster for The Thin Man from Metro-Goldwyn-Mayer Studios.
+Most names and locations have been changed to shield an identity.

 On the day I started my new job with the City of Denton, I noticed a look of anxious recognition from a lean man in the adjoining ready room for the utility meter readers.
 He thought he knew me, I guessed, but I couldn’t place him.
 After a polite greeting to everyone in the room, I went on into the Data Processing Department.